Jelinek-J/INSPiRE/README.md

 ```
 At this point, INSPiRE should be installed and ready to use.

-Now you can predict proteins in directory 'query' using a precompiled knowledge-base in directory 'fingerprints' (if you just want to test the INSPiRE tool and do not want to compile your own knowledge-base, you find a sample small knowledge-base and a sample query in a directory 'example', so by executing
+Now consider you want to predict proteins in a directory 'query' using a precompiled knowledge-base in directory 'fingerprints' (if you just want to test the INSPiRE tool and do not want to compile your own knowledge-base, you find a sample small knowledge-base and a sample query in a directory 'example', so by executing
 ```
 cd ../examples
 ```
-you can use them without any modification of following commands) simply by typing:
+you can use them without adapting following commands to your situation), you start the prediction simply by typing:
 ```
 inspire -s query/ -kfingerprints/ -qresults
 ```